-Scholle Law is an Atlanta, Georgia personal injury and auto accident injury law firm.
-In this article, Scholle Law discusses what happens when a Georgia resident gets hurt outside of Georgia.
 There are significant issues that arise with any accident or injury case.
-Even if a Georgia accident victim has been in a Georgia car accident before, the rules and procedures will likely be different in an out of state injury case.
-The following text provides information on potential issues that accompany out of state accidents and injuries.
-Lastly, this article will provide helpful information on what an out of state accident victim should do after experiencing a car accident or other injury.
+Even if a victim has been in a Georgia car accident before, the rules and procedures will likely be different in an out-of-state injury case.
+The following text provides information on potential issues that accompany out-of-state accidents and injuries.
+Lastly, this article will provide helpful information on what an out-of-state accident victim should do after experiencing a car accident or other injury.

 Car and air travel results in many people traveling for work and pleasure.
-Atlanta is home to the nation’s busiest airport.
+Atlanta is home to Hartsfield-Jackson Atlanta International Airport, the nation’s busiest airport.
 Many of residents travel for work every day.
 For instance, people are injured on business trips every day.
 Holiday and vacation travel are the other significant causes of Georgia accident victims becoming injured outside of the state.
 Georgia is within a day’s drive of Disney World and some of our country’s most beautiful beaches.
-All too often we hear about accidents that occur during vacations and trips outside of the state.
+All too often, we hear about accidents that occur during vacations and trips outside of the state.

 Time limits are not the only thing that vary by state.
 Georgia accident victims in out-of-state accidents also must be concerned with other laws that they have no reason to even know about.
 Hence, another reason to contact a lawyer.
 For example, a Georgia accident victim hurt in North Carolina will be subject to that state’s contributory negligence law if applicable.
 Georgia is a modified comparative negligence state.
 (These laws deal with the distribution of liability in a civil case.)